We have helped to fund the largest study ever to look at why anti-TNF drugs, infliximab and adalimumab do not always work for some patients.

 Infliximab and Adalimumab are used to treat patients with moderate to severe Crohn’s and Colitis when other treatments have not worked.
-Also known as biological medicines, these drugs work by blocking TNF, a protein which drives persistent gut inflammation.
+Also known as biological medicines, these drugs work by blocking TNF, a protein which leads to gut inflammation.

 Although anti-TNF drugs have given new hope for people with Crohn’s and Colitis, and provided an important treatment option, they do not work in some patients.

-The research looked at the factors involved in why treatment fails many people with Crohn’s Disease.
-The PANTS study showed that about 25% patients had no response to the drugs and in one third of initial responders, the drug stopped working within the first year of treatment.
+The research looked at the reasons why this might be the case in people with Crohn’s Disease.
+The PANTS study showed that about a quarter of people had no response to the drugs and in one third of people who had responded well initially, the drug stopped working within the first year of treatment.

 Nearly 10% of people experienced harmful side effects that resulted in the treatment being stopped.
-Overall, 37% of patients starting anti-TNF drugs were well and still on treatment at the end of the first year.
+Overall 37% of patients starting anti-TNF drugs were well and still on treatment at the end of the first year.

-Anti-TNF drugs are large, complex molecules and in some cases repeatedly taking the drug causes the immune system to recognise the drug as a potential threat rather than a medicine.
+Anti-TNF drugs are large, complex molecules and in some cases repeatedly taking the drug causes the immune system to recognise it as a potential threat rather than a medicine.
 This leads to the production of antibodies.
 These anti-drug antibodies block the action of anti-TNF drugs and increase the rate at which the drugs are removed from the body, which can reduce the effectiveness of treatment.

-Findings from the PANTS study suggests that the risk of forming antibodies to anti-TNF therapy might be reduced by using personalised dosing particularly at the start of treatment, together with the use of a thiopurine or methotrexate drug alongside infliximab and adalimumab.
+The researchers from the PANTS study found that the risk of forming antibodies to anti-TNF treatment might be reduced by using personalised dosing particularly at the start of treatment, also prescribing people a thiopurine or methotrexate drug in combination with infliximab and adalimumab.

 The results from the PANTS study suggest there are opportunities to optimise the use of anti-TNF therapies to increase treatment effectiveness.
 In particular, our data suggests that early personalised dosing, guided by blood level monitoring, together with the use of thiopurine or methotrexate therapy, may help achieve optimal drug levels and minimise the risk of anti-drug antibody formation.
 We now have cheaper versions of infliximab and adalimumab which means that personalised dose intensification is now more affordable.

 We are only able to fund research thanks to our generous donors and amazing fundraisers.
 Thank you so much for your support.